9 Star Ki year calendar – day Stars and start of months

 A bit more on daily Stars

-Your Chinese horoscope may be now a few Heavenly Stems and Earthly Branches (Ganzhi 干支) off, until actually all Four Pillars in your Bazi birth chart may come out faulty, which is the same as where you would be reading the birth chart of another person, then still regard it your own.
+Your Chinese horoscope may be now a few Heavenly Stems and Earthly Branches (Ganzhi 干支) off, until actually all Four Pillars in your Bazi birth chart may come out faulty, which then is same as where you would be reading the birth chart of another person, then still regard it your own.

 Ascending and descending day Stars